 - Remove from oven and allow to cool on the pan for a couple minutes before removing to a cooling rack.

-- Dip the cookies in melted white chocolate with peppermint chunks, if desired.
+- Dip the cookies in melted white chocolate and sprinkle with peppermint, if desired.